StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/_index.md

 <!-- --- -->

-###### Further discussion {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-further-discussion}
+###### Further discussion {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-further-discussion}

 {{% /toggleable-content %}}

-#### Review Questions {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-review-questions}
+#### Review Questions {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-review-questions}

 {{< quizdown >}}

-### True or False: The Bible does not directly state why God favored Abel's sacrifice, and not Cain's. {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-true-or-false-the-bible-does-not-directly-state-why-god-favored-abel-s-sacrifice-and-not-cain-s}
+### True or False: The Bible does not directly state why God favored Abel's sacrifice, and not Cain's. {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-true-or-false-the-bible-does-not-directly-state-why-god-favored-abels-sacrifice-and-not-cains}

 In Genesis 4.

 1. [x] True
 1. [ ] False

-### Which of the following statements are true? {#why-was-abel-s-sacrifice-acceptable-even-praised-but-not-cain-s-which-of-the-following-statements-are-true}
+### Which of the following statements are true? {#why-was-abels-sacrifice-acceptable-even-praised-but-not-cains-which-of-the-following-statements-are-true}

 Check all that apply.